-- An unauthorized release or discharge (e.g., a non-incidental spill, leak, or discharge of non-storm water not authorized by this or any other NPDES permit to waters of the United States) that occurs at the facility. - A discharge violates a numeric effluent and/or a sector-specific requirement identified in Part 8 of the 2021 MSGP. - Storm water control measures are not stringent enough to control storm water discharge from the facility such that the receiving water will not meet applicable water quality standards. - A required control measure was never installed, was installed incorrectly or was not installed in accordance with the requirements of Parts 2 and/or 8 of the 2021 MSGP. - A required control measure is not operated or maintained properly. - A visual assessment (i.e., QVA) shows evidence of storm water pollution (e.g. color, odor, floating solids, settled solids, suspended solids or foam is observed in an assessed sample).
+- An unauthorized release or discharge (e.g., a nonincidental spill, leak, or discharge of non-stormwater not authorized by this or any other NPDES permit to waters of the United States) that occurs at the facility. - A discharge that violates a numeric effluent and/or a sector-specific requirement identified in Part 8 of the 2021 MSGP. - Stormwater control measures are not stringent enough to control stormwater discharge from the facility such that the receiving water will not meet applicable water quality standards. - A required control measure was never installed, was installed incorrectly or was not installed according to the requirements of Parts 2 and/or 8 of the 2021 MSGP. - A required control measure is not operated or maintained properly. - A visual assessment (i.e., QVA) shows evidence of stormwater pollution (e.g. color, odor, floating solids, settled solids, suspended solids or foam is observed in an assessed sample).